eddie-energy/eddie/docs/1-running/region-connectors/region-connector-nl-mijn-aansluiting.md

 To create a Java Key Store see this [tutorial](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html).
 The private key must use the RS256 key algorithm.

-For the available test users see [mijnenergiedata.nl](https://www.acc.mijnenergiedata.nl/docs/test-users.html).
+For the available test users see [the test user documentation](https://www.acc.mijnenergiedata.nl/docs/ontwikkelaars/test-users.html#test_users).
 To test use the test users with the correct metering point for specific data.
 For data needs for electricity data pick the test users whose EAN starts with _ELK_, for gas the EAN needs to start with _GAS_.